Maui wildfires death toll rises to 99 as crews continue search for missing victims

 The confirmed death toll in the wildfires that swept through Maui last week rose to 99 on Monday as more than 1,000 people remained unaccounted for, local officials said.
 Hawaii Gov. Josh Green noted earlier that the death toll is expected to rise, as search crews could recover "10 to 20 people" a day going forward.

 Maui County Mayor Richard Bissen said Monday that 20 cadaver dogs and 90 Federal Emergency Management Agency personnel were participating in the search.
-Only two people had been publicly identified as of Monday, but officials said families would begin being notified soon and more identities would start to be released on Tuesday.
+Only three people had been identified as of Monday evening Hawaii time and officials said their names will be released after their families are notified.

+"The dogs can only work 15 minutes at a time and then they overheat," Green said, adding, "There are more fatalities that will come."

 Maui County Police Chief John Pelletier said that 25% of the area had been searched as of Monday night.
 He stressed that people who are not involved in the search and recovery effort should stay out of the area because it could compromise the teams' efforts.